-Timothy Garton Ash is professor of European Studies at the University of Oxford.
-A frequent lecturer, he is the Isaiah Berlin Professorial Fellow at St Antony's College, senior fellow at Stanford University's Hoover Institution, as well as a fellow of the Royal Society of Literature, the Royal Historical Society, the Royal Society of Arts, and a corresponding fellow of the Berlin-Brandenburg Academy of Sciences.
+Timothy Garton Ash is Isaiah Berlin Professorial Fellow Professor of European Studies and honorary chair, St Antony's College European Studies Centre, University of Oxford.
+A frequent lecturer, also senior fellow at Stanford University's Hoover Institution, as well as a fellow of the Royal Society of Literature, the Royal Historical Society, the Royal Society of Arts, and a corresponding fellow of the Berlin-Brandenburg Academy of Sciences.
 His focus is on the late modern and contemporary history of Central and Eastern Europe.

 Ash is the author of nine books of political writing, or "history of the present," which have charted the transformation of Europe over the last 30 years.
 His essays appear regularly in the New York Review of Books and he writes a weekly column in The Guardian.
 He also contributes to The New York Times, The Washington Post and The Wall Street Journal.